Marine Biology in Bonaire

 Course lectures by Professor Rivers will introduce students to such topics as the general structure and ecological function of marine environments (from estuaries to the deep sea), the structure, formation, and functioning of coral reefs, the ecology of reef organisms (vertebrates, invertebrates, plants, and algae), and the modern threats to coral reefs.

 The group will stay at Captain Don's Habitat in double or triple occupancy rooms.
-Breakfast and dinner will be provided on most days.
+Breakfast will be provided daily.

 The group will participate in approximately two boat dives per day (Sunday-Friday) at various locations on the leeward side of Bonaire.
 Most of the dives will be during daytime and will generally not exceed depths of 60 to 70 feet.
 An optional deeper wreck dive (of about 100 feet) and night dive later in the week are possible.
 All internationally recognized safe diving guidelines must be followed.